dabdu/todo-assigment/README.md

 # Environment Variables

-To run this project locally, you'll need a `.env` file with Firebase configuration details.
+To run this project locally, you'll need a `.env.local` file with Firebase configuration details.

-You can use your own Firebase configuration values or the ones provided in the `.env` file attached to the submission email.
+You can use your own Firebase configuration values or the ones provided in the `.env.local` file attached to the submission email.
 The `.env` file should contain the following environment variables:

 - `NEXT_PUBLIC_FIREBASE_API_KEY`
 - `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`